sandstorm-io/sandstorm/docs/administering/faq.md

 ## Why do I see an error when I try to launch an app, even when the Sandstorm interface works fine?

 Sometimes Sandstorm seems to be working fine but can launch no apps.
+This typically relates to Sandstorm's need for **wildcard DNS**.
+If you use HTTPS, you will also need **wildcard HTTPS**.
+You can read [technical details](wildcard.md) if you wish.

-If you see an error screen like this:
+You might see an error screen like this:

 ![Unable to resolve the server's DNS address, screenshot in Chromium](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/unable-to-resolve.png)